JijaProGamer/youtube-selfbot-api/README.md

     category: "gaming", // Video category
     disableEmbedding: true, // if websites should not be able to embed this video
-    dontPublishToFeed: true, // Dont publish to subscribers feed })
+    dontPublishToFeed: true, // Dont publish to subscribers feed

+    // If it should not wait for proccessing (Otherwise it waits for at least SD proccessing)
+    dontWaitForProcessing: true,
+})

 console.log(id) // Video id